 Isla de Ometepe is a small island located in Lake Nicaragua.
 The island is famous for its two volcanoes and the stunning nature.
 For visitors, there are loads of activities to do and things to see.
 Either you want to hike a volcano, swim in an idyllic lagoon or drive around the island and watch the rural life of the island, Isla de Ometepe is a great place to spend a couple of days when visiting Nicaragua.

 Caye Caulker is a paradise island in the Caribbean Sea, just outside Belize City.
 The tiny island has an extremely relaxed atmosphere as everything is totally laid back and the island is car free.
 Caye Caulker is known to be quite expensive, but compared to other “paradise islands” in Central America (like Isla Mujeres and Roatan), I did not find this island particularly expensive – as long as you keep your budget in mind.
-Here are my recommendations on how to explore Caye Caulker on a budget!
+I love spending time in the Caribbean Sea – so many of my favourite places are out here.
+One of my friends recently moved to Dominica so I was tempted to get a flight to see her.
+There are so many benefits of citizenship in Dominica, I was tempted to make the move myself!
+As for my trip though, here are my recommendations on how to explore Caye Caulker on a budget.

 One of the highlights in Guatemala is the Mayan ruins of Tikal.
 The ruins are surrounded by a mysterious jungle, where you can run into monkeys, reptiles, jaguars and coatis.
 Tikal was declared a national park in 1955 and is today an UNESCO World Heritage Site.
 When visiting Tikal, most travellers also stop by the tiny island Flores as most accommodations in the area can be found here.
 But is Flores more than just a place to stay?
 I found the little island very charming, and it is worth spending a few hours checking it out.